 The generosity of the facilitators to share their knowledge has been amazing.
 For me personally, it has been a way of reconnecting with my late father.
 He always used to say to me "our mob needs to tell our stories".
 I feel that after going through this experience, I have a deeper understanding and appreciation of what he meant ." — Liam Maza

-The first Story Room sessions conclude in June 2021, with plans underway to create a global First Nations cultural and artistic exchange in the future.
+The first Story Room sessions concluded in June 2021, with plans underway to create a global First Nations cultural and artistic exchange in the future.

 For more information or to express interest in ongoing Story Room opportunities, please contact: